 We may hold other companies' shares as one of our strategies such as business alliance, funding and expanding transaction to achieve our continuous growth and middle / long term growth.
 We assess such shares periodically to see if the risk or benefit of holding share are commensurate with the cost of capital.
 Based on the assessment, the Board of Directors will decide whether we should continue holding the shares or not.
-The number of shares, that have little significance, will be sold in consideration of market trends or important conditions.
-Voting rights are exercised appropriately based on a comprehensive assessment of whether they contribute to improving the middle to long-term corporate value of the investee company and the impact on the company.
+The number of shares, that have little significance, will be sold in consideration of market trends or important conditions. long-term corporate value of the investee company and the impact on the company.